 Disable Remote Access:

 Remote access allows users to access their computers or networks from another location.
 This can provide flexibility for achieving work objectives from remote locations.
-However, remote access can provide additional point of entry exposure.
-Some of the risk can be mitigated by accessing work files from a secure connection (VPN) to a controlled access portal mitigates some of the risk.
+However, remote access can provide an additional point of entry exposure.
+Some of the risks can be mitigated by accessing work files from a secure connection (VPN) to a controlled access portal mitigates some of the risks.
 This assumes the portal contains adequate security measures.